Armendariz History, Family Crest & Coats of Arms

-Spain, a country rich in culture and history.
+The distinguished surname Armendariz comes from Spain, a country rich in culture and history.
 The earliest forms of hereditary surnames in Spain were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 Spanish patronymic names emerged as early as the mid-9th century and the most common patronymic suffix is ez.
 The patronyms were derived from a variety of given names that were of many different origins.
 Some names are derived from the saints of the Christian Church, but many Spanish surnames are derived from personal names of Germanic origin.
 The Visigoths, who ruled Spain between the mid-5th and early 8th centuries had a profound impact on the development of surnames.
 The name Armendariz is originally derived form the Basque personal name Armendari or Armentari, which comes from the Latin word "armentarius" meaning "herdsman."

 Early Origins of the Armendariz family

-Early History of the Armendariz family
+Important Dates for the Armendariz family

 Armendariz Spelling Variations